kumahq/kuma-website/app/_src/policies/meshtimeout.md

 ---

 {% warning %}
-This policy uses new policy matching algorithm and is in beta state, it should not be mixed with [Timeout policy](/docs/{{ page.version }}/policies/timeout).
+This policy uses new policy matching algorithm.
+It shouldn't be mixed with [Timeout policy](/docs/{{ page.version }}/policies/timeout).
 {% endwarning %}

 ## TargetRef support matrix